High-fidelity entanglement of metastable trapped-ion qubits with integrated erasure conversion

+Secondly, the 976\,nm beams induce SRS during carrier operations and spin-dependent force driving.
+We have characterized this error channel in a parallel publication~\cite{moore2025}.
+The gate time during which these events occur could be reduced by a factor of 17, thus achieving the $<10^{-4}$ error probability promised in Ref.~\cite{Moore2023}, but experimental design was constrained by practical considerations of flexibility and the need to mitigate dephasing.
+The relevant upgrades, discussed in more detail in Section III of~\cite{supp_mat}, are 1) encoding our qubit in the $m_J=+5/2$ and $m_J=-3/2$ states to maximize the difference in their Clebsch-Gordon coefficients, 2) forgoing Walsh modulation~\cite{Hayes2012} that protects against motional dephasing but increases the total gate time, 3) moving our Raman beams into a counter-propagating geometry, and 4) adding a second purely $\sigma^-$ Raman beam instead of relying on the $\sigma^-$ component of the $R_\text{null}$ beam.
+All of these upgrades would also significantly curtail the motional and spin dephasing error contributions.

 Thirdly, our ion decays from the qubit manifold during gate operations, an error that can be reduced by reducing gate time, either by increasing gate efficiency (as discussed above) or by increasing Raman beam intensities.
 Finally, decay during leakage checks imposes an error overhead unrelated to the gate itself.
-Decay probability grows with the duration of the leakage check, introducing a trade-off between error overhead and the ability to accurately discriminate between dark and bright states.
+Decay probability grows with the duration of the leakage check, introducing a trade-off between error overhead and the ability to accurately discriminate between dark and bright states as we discuss in Section IV of~\cite{supp_mat}.
 Decay during the pre-gate FC contributes to the observed erasure error but this is more properly considered a SPAM error.